cameronmitchell18/The-Life-Document/The-Life-Document.md

 - If you're going to do something, you may as well work hard at it and give it your best effort.
 - Working is not a burden, it is a gift.
 - Doing things that are hard is good for the mind, body, and soul.
+- A good dog will bring you some of the biggest smiles but also, some of the greatest hurt.

 ## Podcasts I Enjoy
 - *Reconcilable Differences* (Hosted by: Merlin Mann and John Siracusa)